Blocking ads removes funding from us!

 Apropos heat: the Warp Charger has a fan on the back, otherwise everything would get too warm.
 However, I would not put this next to my desk, as it sounds like a permanently running hair dryer in the next room.
 However, in the settings under "Battery" there is the item "Bedtime mode", in which the power of the wireless charger is reduced (probably to 10 watts?) and the fan no longer has to run.
 Then you could use a normal 10-watt charger.

-The built-in 120Hz display, together with 12 GB of RAM, also uses the battery - that's what the OnePlus 8 does Pro clearly noticeable.
-It's been a long time since I've had to charge a smartphone so often - with intensive use even twice a day with a maximum SOT (Screen On Time) of around 3,5 hours.
-If it weren't for the fast warp charge here, charging would have really got on my nerves.
-So it remains a point of criticism, but it is manageable.
+The built-in 120Hz display, together with 12 GB of RAM, also takes its toll on the battery - this is clearly noticeable in the OnePlus 8 Pro.
+I haven't had to charge a smartphone so often in a long time - with intensive use even twice a day with a maximum SOT (Screen On Time) of around 3,5 hours.
+If it weren't for the fast Warp Charge, charging would have really gotten on my nerves.
+So it remains a point of criticism, but it is bearable.
 To save battery, you can of course switch back to 60Hz with FHD+ resolution in the settings instead of 120Hz with QHD+.
-In my test, however, I wanted to get the most out of the device and therefore constantly tested with the latter setting.
+In my test, however, I wanted to get the most out of the device and so I constantly tested with the latter setting.

-5G in Austria with the OnePlus 8 Pro: Currently none
+5G in Austria with the OnePlus 8 Pro: Currently not available

 In cooperation with the mobile operator "Three“ I have the opportunity to test the 5G network in this country.
-In my tests, of course, the OnePlus 8 Pro there, which, however, did not want to use 5G.
-The network coverage was definitely there (with the Huawei P40 Pro 5G) compared, the OnePlus 8 Pro However, it did not find its way into the 5G network.
-When I asked Drei, they knew nothing about any Proproblems, but OnePlus was able to help me and gave me the following feedback:
+Of course, the OnePlus 8 Pro was also part of my tests, but it did not want to use 5G.
+The network coverage was definitely there (compared to the Huawei P40 Pro 5G), but the OnePlus 8 Pro did not find its way into the 5G network.
+When I asked Drei, they said they did not know anything about any problems, but OnePlus was able to help me and gave me the following feedback:

 Currently, customers using OnePlus 8 series will not be able to use 5G services from Drei in Austria however, we are constantly working to make sure more people can enjoy 5G experience.

-So if you're looking at the OnePlus 8 Pro So if you only want to get a 5G test in Austria, you have to be patient and better wait for the successor.
-There are also a few other difficulties at the moment – for example, you can only put the 5G SIM in the first SIM slot at the moment.
-A few more software updates and fine-tuning by OnePlus are needed to make it work smoothly.
+So if you want to get the OnePlus 8 Pro just to test 5G in Austria, you'll have to be patient and wait for the successor.
+There are also a few other problems at the moment - for example, you can currently only put the 5G SIM in the first SIM slot.
+OnePlus just needs a few software updates and fine-tuning to make this work smoothly.

 Conclusion: unbeatably good

-The headline would be the OnePlus 8 Pro I think best describes it.
-Of course there is enough competition in this price range, but none that offers exactly this package at this price.
-Insanely smooth performance, great workmanship, a naked scanner - of course not 😉 - and a great camera.
-The fast charging with Warp Charge is also really pleasant and fun.
-You can give the OnePlus 8 Pro really watching it every 30 seconds Procent more charged.
+In my opinion, the headline would best describe the OnePlus 8 Pro.
+Of course, there is plenty of competition in this price range, but none that offers exactly this package at this price.
+Incredibly smooth performance, great workmanship, a naked scanner - of course not 😉 - and a great camera.
+The fast charging with Warp Charge is also really convenient and fun.
+You can actually watch the OnePlus 8 Pro charge up one percent more every 30 seconds.

 I was bothered by the comparatively short battery life, which was due to my setting of 120Hz and QHD + resolution.
 But if you want to have exactly this fluid experience, you have to make compromises here.
 I also cannot understand the fact that the Google Assistant is started by default when the power button is pressed for a long time and that you cannot restart the smartphone directly from the factory.
 I have no idea why you want to make switching off and restarting so complicated - you have to set the button in the settings under "Buttons & Gestures"> "Hold the on / off button" to "On / Off menu" instead of the voice assistant .